Nidal Hasan, the Army psychiatrist charged in the deadly 2009 Fort Hood shooting rampage.

 (Photo: Bell County Sheriff's Department via The Temple Daily Telegram)

-Hasan faces the death penalty if convicted in the 2009 rampage that left 13 dead on the Texas Army post.
+Hasan, 42, faces execution or life without parole if convicted in the rampage that killed 13 and wounded nearly three dozen on the Texas Army post.